Wednesday, 31 May 2023

 Aloma Mukhtar was the first female Chief Justice of Nigeria.
 First female justice of the Supreme Court of Nigeria.
 First female justice of the Court of Appeal of Nigeria.
 First female judge of the High Court in Kano State judiciary.
 The first female lawyer from Northern Nigeria.

-Tuesday 23 May 2023
+Tuesday, 23 May 2023

 Brief History Of Awe Town, Oyo State

 Awe was founded by four maternal brothers from Ile Ife.
-Their first port of call was Gbagura near Eba Odan now know as Ibadan before the Egbas moved to their present location.
+Their first port of call was Gbagura near Eba Odan now known as Ibadan before the Egbas moved to their present location.
 While in Gbagura, the four brothers displayed uncommon level of gallantry and hitherto unseen dexterity in the art of war that made them an enigma before the people of Gbagura.
 One of such act is how they spread "parapara" mat over Ogun river for the Ibariba warriors to cross and as they got to the middle, they removed the mat making all the warriors to drown.
 That is why part of the Alaawe cognomen is "o fi eni parapara segun Idomi".
 As a result of this and so many other heroic acts, the eldest brother, Ilemolu was rewarded with the title of ''Olukotun", the second in command to the Agura,the king of Gbagura.

 One thing that is common to the four brothers is that they hated injustice with passion.
 This was the original reason why they left Ile-Ife in the first place.
 An incident happened which made the three younger brothers to decide to leave Gbagura.
 They informed their elder brother, Ilemolu Olukotun.
 Together they consulted their IFA oracle and having got a direction, Ilemolu said he cannot leave his brothers and so decided to move with them despite his age and position.